-A regional mean AOD increase of ~0.23 is contributed by the hygroscopic growth of aerosols (Figure 3), which, further increases the AOD through meteorological feedbacks ($\Delta AOD{feedback}$) (Figure 8a), whose contribution can be estimated using Eqn.
-4. Overall, the hygroscopic growth (ΔAOD{RH} ~ 0.23) and associated meteorological feedback (ΔAOD{feedback} ~ 0.17) contribute significantly to the total AOD (0.72) over the IGP.
+A regional mean AOD increase of ~0.23 is contributed by the hygroscopic growth of aerosols (Figure 3), which. further increases the AOD through meteorological feedbacks ($\Delta AOD{feedback}$) (Figure 8a), whose contribution can be estimated using Eqn.
+4. Overall, the hygroscopic growth ($\Delta AOD{RH} \sim 0.23$) and associated meteorological feedback ($\Delta AOD{feedback} \sim 0.17$) contribute significantly to the total AOD (0.72) over the IGP.
 This positive feedback is stronger over the central IGP than the eastern IGP, though the eastern IGP has higher AOD and relative humidity.
 The moisture content in the atmosphere increases the AOD directly by its hygroscopic effect (Fig. 3) while high AOD increases the surface relative humidity through its radiative and meteorological feedbacks (Fig. 8a).
 Even though the spatial patterns of change in AOD and relative humidity due to aerosol feedbacks are slightly different, the anomalies in AOD and relative humidity show a significant correlation over most of the Indian sub-continent, especially over the IGP (Fig. 8b).
-Since, the aircraft and lidar observations over the IGP clearly showed that aerosols are mostly confined within the boundary layer during the winter season with lower contributions from the free tropospheric aerosols (Nair et al., 2016b), we have used AOD and surface_x level parameters like PM2.5, and visibility to investigate the implications of aerosol-induced forcing on air quality and visibility.
+Since, the aircraft and lidar observations over the IGP clearly showed that aerosols are mostly confined within the boundary layer during the winter season with lower contributions from the free tropospheric aerosols (Nair et al., 2016b), we have used AOD and surface-